timjbruce/reinvent_cvra_bootcamp/README.md

 ---

 ## Building the Fleet Management Function
-In this module you will create additional DynamoDB tables and a Lambda function on-top of the CVRA that will store the latest Telemetry data for the vehicle and the trip routes which can then be accessed by a Fleet Management dashboard.
+In this module you will create additional DynamoDB tables and a Lambda function on-top of the CVRA that will store the latest Telemetry data from the vehicles and the trip routes which can then be accessed by a Fleet Management dashboard which you will also deploy.

-Click on the link for the [Fleet Management](fleetManagement/README.md) workshop module instructions.
+The following link provides the detailed instructions for the [Fleet Management](fleetManagement/README.md) module.

 ---